Shares of Indian coffee chain tank 20% after founder goes missing

 City police in Bengaluru and Mangaluru declined to comment.

-Siddhartha was recently in the news after he sold about 20% of his stake in tech company Mindtree Ltd (MINT.NS) to engineering and construction company Larsen & Toubro Ltd (LART.NS).
-He was also in talks with Coca-Cola Co (KO.N) to sell his flagship chain to the snack food and cola giant, according to local media.
+Siddhartha was recently in the news after he sold about 20% of his stake in tech company Mindtree Ltd to engineering and construction company Larsen & Toubro Ltd. He was also in talks with Coca-Cola Co to sell his flagship chain to the snack food and cola giant, according to local media.

 A company spokesperson did not immediately respond to a Reuters request for comment.